Medicare’s Inpatient Only List to end per the 2026 Final Rule

 Established by CMS in 2000, the IPO List comprises approximately 1,700 to 1,800 procedures considered too complex or high-risk – due to potential complications, infections, and other concerns – to be safely performed in an outpatient setting.
 Medicare reimburses providers for these procedures only when they are conducted on an inpatient basis.

-Since its establishment, the IPO List has been adjusted annually to keep up with evolving clinical practice guidelines.
+Since its establishment, the IPO List has been updated annually to reflect evolving clinical practice guidelines.
 In recent years, CMS has allowed certain IPO procedures to be performed in an outpatient facility at the physician’s discretion.

 In 2020, CMS announced its intention to eliminate the IPO List, citing advancements in medical practice that made performing many traditionally inpatient procedures in outpatient settings feasible.
 Without clearly defined criteria, CMS began the phase-out in 2021 by removing nearly 300 musculoskeletal-related services, with the goal of fully retiring the list by 2024.
 Physicians would be empowered to decide the appropriate site of care for their patients.